ryuiro-kitsune/celadon.moe/content/stories/collegestuck/moving-in-together.md

 "Aight, see you tonight or whatever."

 Rose carefully set her bag on her bed and left the room significantly less resolute than she entered it.

 {{ hr() }}

-A small family of three---a smartly dressed single father and his twin children---sat in the Spokane International Airport’s A concourse while eating sandwhiches.

-"Now boarding flight 413620 to Denver Colorado.
-Repeat, now boarding flight 413620 to Denver Colorado."

-The father stood up and clapped his hands together, "Alright gang!
-Ready to head off into a new tommorow?"

-The twins, John and Jade, rolled their eyes in sync.

-"Now, now," he continued, "this is an excedingly important time in a young man and woman’s life."

-"Dad," John said, "that’s what you tell us when we’re checking into our dorms..."

-"Not when we’re boarding the plane to the layover," Jade finished.

-"Pish posh!
-Every step on your journey matters!"

-The twins smiled to themselves, gathered their bags, and followed their dad into his new tommorow.

-{{ hr() }}